Legatto2/Legatto2/README.md

 - 👋 Hi, I’m @Legatto2
-- 👀 I’m interested in ...
-Innovative Hacking techniques
+- 👀 I’m interested in ... your machine
-- 🌱 I’m currently learning ...
-AI development Fundamentals
+- 🌱 I’m currently learning ... all about you
-- 💞️ I’m looking to collaborate on ... woRmGPT
+- 💞️ I’m looking to collaborate on ... worms
 - 📫 How to reach me ...
 Very carefully.
 - 😄 Pronouns: ...
 HE/HIM
 - ⚡ Fun fact: ...
 In the late early 1970's, the first computer virus, Creeper, was created by computer scientist Bob Thomas as an experiment to replicate itself and spread across networks, demonstrating that malicious code could be spread electronically.